Did you know 72% of all Internet users are now on social media? That say’s a lot. If you aren’t on social media yet, now is the perfect time to start.

 - Posting personal photos creates a sense of relativity, and people like to engage with these types of posts

 - When it comes to videos, always share the videos that are unique, funny and amazing – make and share your own videos too!

 Once you feel comfortable with all the features in Facebook, you can begin to start maximizing your efforts by utilizing a promotion app for your Facebook page to run sweepstakes, contests, and polls.

 By doing this, you create a viral buzz around your page and capture many emails you can later market to in the future.
 When you invite people to like your page, you aren’t receiving any information from them, like their email address, so it’s impossible to really market to them without using Facebook.

 Email marketing is a great tool that every network marketer should use, and if you need to quickly build a solid email list, using a sweepstakes tool for your fan page will do the trick!

-Facebook has implemented a change that will improve the news feed experience for its users by reducing the amount of business page posts and promotions.
-What this means for business pages however, is now being obligated to utilize their advertising platform, as this is the only surefire way of getting your posts seen by more of your fans and a new audience as well.
+Facebook has implemented a change that will improve the news feed experience for its users by reducing the number of business page posts and promotions.
+What this means for business pages, however, is now being obligated to utilize their advertising platform, as this is the only surefire way of getting your posts seen by more of your fans and a new audience as well.

 Now, I am not saying to advertise every post, please don’t do that!
 It’s important you choose the posts you want to have more people see, such as an exciting sweepstakes or an event you are hosting.